kavyakhanna/SP-500-Financial-Analysis/README.md

 Statistical Methods: Bootstrapping and Permutation Testing for non-parametric inference Course Reference: SEIS 631 – Data Preparation & Analysis (University of St. Thomas, Fall 2025)

-**Reminder:** Your README should be clear enough that someone unfamiliar with your work could understand what you studied, how you analyzed it, and what you found.